oss-review-toolkit/orthw-shell/docs/getting-started.md

     - Omit the version number within id of the curation if you are sure the concluded license applies to all versions of the package.

 In the WebApp report look up `NPM::spdx-license-ids:3.0.5` by filtering the _Package_ column under _Table_.
-You will find the hunderds of detected licenses.
+You will find hundreds of detected licenses.
 This is not surprising once you read the description of the package which states "a list of SPDX license identifiers".

 One could use a [package configuration][ort-package-configurations] with hundreds concluded license `license_finding_curation` entries to set the applicable licenses for `NPM::spdx-license-ids:3.0.5`
 Following the _License Clearance Workflow_ above the best solution here is to conclude the license for  `NPM::spdx-license-ids` as SPDX license list has and will always be licensed under CC-1.0.